Shiplap and Shells

 Carefree Cosmos

 I always grow cosmos in the cut flower garden for summer.
-The double-click cosmos are just beautiful as ever.
+The double-click cosmos is just as beautiful as ever.

 All three of these gorgeous cosmo blooms are a Double Click Mix.